 3 December 2020.
-The Spanish Association for Standardisation-UNE, in partnership with CEOE, held the seminar The role of standardisation in meeting the challenge of ecological transitionat which leading experts from government and business highlighted the key role of technical standards in the ecological transition.
-El evento online ha seguido por más de 200 profesionales de organizaciones, despertando un gran interés.
+The Spanish Association for Standardization, UNE, in collaboration with CEOE, has held a seminar The Role of standardization in the ecological transition challenge, in which leading experts from the public and private sectors underlined the role played by technical standards in the ecological transition.
+The online event was followed by more than 200 professionals from organizations, generating great interest.

 Standards harmonise best practices, providing reliable and consensual tools to companies and legislators.
 Technical standards provide an effective response to business challenges, and are a strong support for governments in the effective deployment of public policies and in the development of regulations; For example, in the European Green Deal, in fields such as smart grids, alternative fuels and efficient recycling.

-UNE's Managing Director, Javier García, presented the Report Standardisation for the Ecological Transition, which highlights various areas of standardisation in UNE that are driving the ecological transition: From the circular economy to climate change, energy efficiency, transport, sustainable finance and green purchasing.
+At the event the Director General of UNE, Javier García, presented the Report Support for the Standardization of the Ecological Transition, which outlines various standardization areas at UNE that promote ecological transition: From the circular economy to climate change, energy efficiency, transport, sustainable finance and green purchasing.

-Some illustrative examples of standards supporting the ecological transition are the UNE-EN ISO 14001 on environmental management in a more general area or UNE-EN ISO 14064 on the carbon footprint in the fight against climate change and the UNE-EN-ISO 50001 on energy efficiency in a specific field, among others.
+Examples of standards that support the ecological transition are UNE-EN ISO 14001 on environmental management in the more general sense, or UNE-EN ISO 14064 on carbon footprint in the fight against climate change and UNE-EN ISO 50001 on energy efficiency in a specific field, inter alia.